jjttcc/process-monitor/README.md

 specified for a particular process constraint.
 If none are specified, no checking will be performed, since no matches will be found.

-The _memlimit_ and _cpulimit_ specifications will be applied to all processes that match the associated _pattern_s.
-They are the only process constraints currently implemented.
+The _memlimit_ and _cpulimit_ tags are used to define rules by which each matching (by _pattern_) process will be checked.
+These two tags are the only process rules currently implemented.
 (Others may be added later.)
 Either one or both may be specified for a particular process constraint.

 The _action_ parameter should be one of the following: